EpiGenomicsCode/JetstreamAF/README.md

 - `FASTA_Temp/`: Place your input FASTA files in this directory.
 The script will process all `.fa` files in this directory.
 - `OUTPUT/`: The results of AlphaFold runs will be stored here.
+- `run_alphafold.sh`: The automation script that runs the MSA and strcuture prediction.
+- `design_tools/`: Contains the GPU and MSA scripts that are used by the run_alphafold.sh script.

 ### Main Script: run_alphafold.sh